cloudspace/play_framework_tutorial/README.md

 --------------------------------
 See the play database documentation [here](http://www.playframework.com/documentation/2.0.4/JavaDatabase)

 By default play only supports the h2 database format.
 In the documentation linked above there are instructions for importing other drivers.
-This can also be accompliched wish maven.
+This can also be accomplished wish maven.

 Database setup is defined in *application.conf*.
 There are four necessary parameters: driver, url, user, pass.
 Here is an example postgresql config: